warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 The correct use of heading levels is necessary for screen reader users to navigate a page and chart effectively.

-::: details
-How to achieve this:
+::: details How to achieve correct heading levels

 #### Use heading tags
 Use heading tags (`<h1>`, `<h2>`, `<h3>` etc.) instead of text elements.
 Normally the visual styling will follow the heading levels, but this is not always necessary.